 Please visit our Rules Page to see a chart that shows which trails each age group can climb.

 What food services are available?

-Water is available and provided, but drinks and snacks are not currently available on-site.
-We would be happy to refer you to sources in the area for dining or take-out.
+We are proud to announce the arrival of Wraps And Rolls, who offer a variety of menu items that are traditional and healthy!
+Here is a link to their menu: http://wrapsandrolls.info/ Cash ONLY!
+Water is available and provided in the Park.
+We would be happy to refer you to sources in the area for dining or take-out as well.
 We also have plenty of picnic tables located throughout the Park.

 What are the ticket prices?

 More information, including our group rates, can be found on the Adventure Park Ticket Pricing page.

 Is a ticket required to watch my friends/family climb?